Bad Times at the El Royale: Development

-Goddard began writing the spec script to Bad Times at the El Royale in November 2016.
+In November 2016, Goddard began writing the spec script for Bad Times at the El Royale, his next project after earning an Academy Award nomination for adapting The Martian (2015).
 To prepare for the film financially, he pitched the project with a budget and a selection of songs he wanted to be included.
-On March 8, 2017, 20th Century Fox bought the screenplay, accepted Goddard's terms, and set the budget at $32 million.
+20th Century Fox, who produced The Martian, bought the screenplay on March 8, 2017, agreeing to his terms and setting the budget at $32 million.
 According to The Hollywood Reporter, the script was only given to top studio executives, with potential buyers having to read it off a tablet before returning it to a courier.
 Goddard was also attached to direct for TSG Entertainment and Goddard Textiles, producing alongside Jeremy Latcham.
 Mary McLaglen was an executive producer.

-The film's location was influenced by the Cal Neva Lodge & Casino, a hotel located in between the California–Nevada border.
+The El Royale was influenced by the Cal Neva Lodge & Casino, a hotel located in between the California–Nevada border.
 Goddard said he wanted to work with an ensemble cast after finishing The Martian with lead actor Matt Damon because he "wanted to play around with a large cast so that you don't know who the protagonist is."
 On further inspirations, Goddard said his cast and crew watched several films throughout the film's production, including Casablanca (1942), Out of the Past (1947), Chinatown (1974), and Barton Fink (1991), along with reading several novels from Jim Thompson, Agatha Christie, Dashiell Hammett, James Ellroy, and Flannery O'Connor.
-He also compared the film to The Good Place, a television comedy series he executive produced, and said they were "two sides of the same coin.
+He also compared the film to The Good Place, a television comedy series he executive produced, saying they were "two sides of the same coin.
 They're both about characters struggling to be better people and trying to figure out what it means to be a better person.
 One is a very broad comedy, the other is a dark noir.
 But at the core, they are about characters."